 The two primary employment surveys collected by the U. S. government are referred to as the "household survey" (also called the Current Population Survey or CPS) and the "establishment survey" (also called the Current Employment Statistics Survey or CES).
 The establishment survey asks employers about the number of workers they have.
 In contrast, the CPS asks people at their place of residence if they are working.
 Both surveys are collected by the Census Bureau for the Bureau of Labor Statistics (BLS).
 While the two surveys show the same general trends, the figures from the two surveys differ to some extent.

-The data for the tables in this report comes from the public-use files of the January, February, and March CPSs for 2000 to 2018.
-Quarterly data is more statistically robust, especially for smaller populations like immigrants and minorities, due to the inclusion of three months of data.
-Persons in institutions like prisons or nursing homes are not included in the CPS.
+The data for the tables in this report comes from the public-use files of the January, February, and March CPS for 2000 to 2019.
+Quarterly data is more statistically robust than monthly data, especially for smaller populations like immigrants and minorities, due to the inclusion of three months of data.
+All figures are for the civilian population only and do not include those in institutions like prisons or nursing homes, which are not included in the CPS.
+Although we report figures for other years, we focus on 2000 and 2007 because they represent the peak of prior economic expansions and 2019 as it is the newest quarterly data available.
 The CPS is the nation's primary source for unemployment and other labor force statistics.

 The government publishes employment statistics that are both seasonally adjusted and unadjusted from the survey.
-The figures in this analysis are seasonally unadjusted.
+The figures in this analysis are all seasonally unadjusted.
 Unadjusted figures are computationally simpler and easier for other researchers to replicate.
-In general, the BLS does not provide separate estimates for the foreign-born (immigrants) and the U.S.-born broken down by characteristics like education, race, and age.
+In general, the BLS does not provide separate estimates for the foreign-born (immigrants) and the U.S.-born broken down by characteristics such as education, race, and age.
 However, all CPS respondents are asked these questions.
 The Census Bureau defines the foreign-born as persons who were not U.S. citizens at birth, which includes naturalized citizens, legal immigrants who are not citizens (green card holders), temporary visitors and workers, and illegal immigrants.
+We use the term "immigrant" to define all of these individuals in this report, which means that our analysis, like publications from the BLS, includes both legal and illegal immigrants.
 All figures for the total U.S. population in this report match seasonally unadjusted figures from the BLS.

 Defining Labor Force Attachment

 The Labor Force.
 The labor force includes all those working or who have looked for work in the four weeks prior to the CPS.
 The bottom left of Tables 1, 3, and 5 show the number and share of those not in the labor force.
-When looking at the number and share not in the labor force, it is very common to report statistics only for those under age 65 because the overwhelming majority of those over 65 do not work for reasons not related to economic conditions.
-The right sides of Tables 7, 8, and 9 report the number working in detail for different segments of the population in the first quarters of 2000, 2007, and 2018.
+When looking at the number and share not in the labor force, it is very common to report statistics only for those under age 65 because the overwhelming majority of those 65 and older do not work for reasons not related to economic conditions.
+The right sides of Tables 7, 8, and 9 report the number working in detail for different segments of the population in the first quarters of 2000, 2007, and 2019.
 The tables also report the share of people in the labor force, which is the inverse of those not in the labor force, as shown in Tables 1, 3, and 5.
 The right sides of Tables 7, 8, and 9 also report the employment rate.
 The employment rate is simply the share of people in each segment of the population who are working.
-Tables 10 through 13 report labor force participation statistics at the state level for 2000, 2007 and 2018.
+Tables 10 through 13 report labor force participation statistics at the state level for the first quarters of 2000, 2007, and 2019.